srkgupta/mattermost-plugin-hackerone/README.md

 This plugin allows you to perform following actions on Mattermost:

 * Fetch reports from Hackerone as per the filter criteria specified.
-* Get detailed info about a Hackerone report
+* Get detailed info about a Hackerone report.
 * Receive notifications about any new activity on any of your program's Hackerone report.
 * Receive notifications when any of your program's report reaches a configured SLA deadline.